 Tarek And Christina Getting Back Together?
-Report Says Tarek Wants To – For Money
+Report Says Tarek Wants To — For Money

 “We’ve been building this franchise for over a year and a half and we’re thrilled to bring new chapters, new stories and new talent to complement a series that’s been a big success.”

 Whether or not Flip Or Flop‘s future incarnations will involve Tarek and Christina, however, is anybody’s guess.
-As The Christian Post reports, a “high-level network source” said that HGTV is done with T&C.
+As the Christian Post reports, a “high-level network source” said that HGTV is done with T&C.

 “They won’t go beyond what they’ve already shot.
 There will be only the spin-off shows with the new couples in different cities.
 Christina El Moussa and Tarek El Moussa won’t be filming more episodes.
 Season 7 is their last.”